Noncrossing Longest Paths and Cycles: Noncrossing Longest Cycles

 Each time we apply Lemma~\ref{cycle-delta-epsilon-lemma} we obtain a new value for $\delta$.
-In each application we need $\delta$ to be greater than or equal to our fixed parameter $\epsilon$.
-For this purpose, we choose $\epsilon$ to be the parameter $\delta$ that is obtained in the last application of Lemma~\ref{cycle-delta-epsilon-lemma}, i.e., $\delta=y'_k$.}
+In each \rv{iteration} we need $\delta$ to be greater than or equal to our fixed parameter $\epsilon$.
+For this purpose, we choose $\epsilon$ to be the parameter $\delta$ that is obtained in the last invocation of Lemma~\ref{cycle-delta-epsilon-lemma}, that is\revm{,} $\epsilon=y'_k$.

-\subsection{A cycle with an odd number of points: An overview}
+\subsection{A Cycle with an Odd Number of Points: An Overview}

-Our construction uses the longest paths of Section~\ref{even-path-details}.
-First we observe that our path construction can be generalized to any set of $x$-coordinates.

-\begin{lemma} For every even integer $n\ge 4$, every set $P$ of $n$ real numbers, and every $\delta>0$ such that the $\delta$-neighborhood of the median of $P$ does not contain any points in $P$, there exists a set $P'$ of $n$ points in the plane with the following properties: \begin{enumerate} \item the $x$-projection of $P'$ is $P$; \item all $y$-coordinates are in the interval $[0,\delta]$; \item the $x$-projection of any longest path on $P'$ is a longest path on $P$; \item the longest spanning path on $P'$ is unique and noncrossing; and \item the $y$-coordinates of the two endpoints of the longest path are $0$ and $\delta$. \end{enumerate} \end{lemma}

-\begin{proof}[Proof sketch] We choose the points in $P'$ such that their $x$-coordinates are the same as the numbers in $P$ and their $y$-coordinates are in $[0,\delta]$, and thus (1) and (2) follow.

-By an argument similar to the proof of Lemma~\ref{path-lemma}(i) one can show that the difference of lengths of a longest and a non-longest path on $P$ is at least $2\delta$.
-Therefore Lemma~\ref{epsilon-lemma} would imply that by choosing the $y$-coordinates in the interval $[0,2\delta/8k]$, any longest path on $P'$ corresponds to a longest path on $P$, and thus (3) follows.
-Items (4) and (5) follow by proper choices of $y$-coordinates similar to that of Lemma~\ref{delta-lemma}. \end{proof}